The Great Ocean Road

-Arriving just before a rather disappointing sunset, and as two bus tours dispatched their herds, we decided to drive on to Port Campbell located just off the Great Ocean Road,and return the next morning, when the crowds were gone.
+Arriving as two bus tours dispatched their herds, we drove on to Port Campbell located just off the Great Ocean Road,and return the next morning, when the crowds were gone.

-Our motel, Loch Ard Motor Inn ( remember to mention you have an AA card for a discount) was comfortable, reasonably priced......... with priceless views across the road to the Bay.
+We used our AA cards for a discount at Loch Ard Motor Inn which was comfortable, reasonably priced, with priceless views across the road to the Bay.

-But it was worth the wait, and we wound our way around the pathways along the cliff, using up a large chunk of camera space.
+But worth the wait,we wound our way around the pathways along the cliff, using up a large chunk of camera space.